THINGS TO DO IN WEST DELHI

-Avoid the bustle of New Delhi without missing out on its greatest attractions by staying at the Radisson Blu in Paschim Vihar, west of the city center.
-You’ll be within walking distance of Jwala Heri, West Delhi’s largest market, and just 15 minutes from Metro Walk, a unique combination of shopping mall and amusement park.
-After a day of hunting for bargains at Dilli Haat or Rajouri Garden, head back to the hotel for a massage at Vyoma, our on-site spa, to re-energize for another day of fun.
+Avoid the bustle of New Delhi without missing out on the area’s best things to do by staying at the Radisson Blu Hotel New Delhi Paschim Vihar, west of the city center.
+Walk to attractions like Jwala Heri, West Delhi’s largest market, or stroll just 15 minutes to reach Metro Walk, an exciting combination of shopping mall and amusement park.
+After a day of hunting for delicious snacks and great bargains at Dilli Haat and Rajouri Garden, head back to the hotel for a reenergizing massage at Vyoma, our on-site spa.

 - Metro Walk and Adventure Island - 5 km

-For some of the best in shopping and entertainment in India, be sure to visit this unique destination for thrill rides, casual restaurants and your favorite brands.
+For some of the best in shopping and entertainment in India, be sure to visit this unique destination, which features thrill rides, casual restaurants and a variety of retail stores.

 Catch a live performance before browsing more than 200 shops and stalls for handcrafted items and local cuisine.